OrteliusAB/virrvarr/docs/docs/api-reference/api-reference.md

 setMatrixLayout   |   Function<(attribute, filterFunction, sortFunction)>   |   Sets the layout to a fixed matrix.
 This enables the developer to group things together.
 The function can either take an attribute (with values set for it on each node, such as “type”) and use that as the criteria for grouping, or use a custom filter function which takes the bound data as input and returns a group name as a string.
 A sortFunction can also be supplied in order to determine the order of things in the matrix.
 The order will read from left to right, top to bottom.
-Like a book. resetLayout   |   Function<()>   |   Resets the layout to the default layout setDefaultLineType   |   Function<(newType)>   |   Updates the default line type to use. setPinMode   |   Function<(isEnabled)>   |   Sets the pin mode of the graph setlassoMode   |   Function<(isEnabled)>   |   Sets the lasso selection mode of the graph setMultiSelectMode   |   Function<(isEnabled)>   |   Sets the multi select mode of the graph
+Like a book. resetLayout   |   Function<()>   |   Resets the layout to the default layout setDefaultLineType   |   Function<(newType)>   |   Updates the default line type to use. setCenterForce   |   Function<(isEnabled)>   |   Toggles the center force on or off.
+Typically this is useful for graphs are not disjointed. setPinMode   |   Function<(isEnabled)>   |   Sets the pin mode of the graph setlassoMode   |   Function<(isEnabled)>   |   Sets the lasso selection mode of the graph setMultiSelectMode   |   Function<(isEnabled)>   |   Sets the multi select mode of the graph